 Since then, I have been WA5YXN (advanced) while a senior at Manzano High School (school call WA5RAA) then moved to Colorado and became WBØGMF and eventually KØQZ in 1976.
-I held that call long after I moved to Arizona in 1979 and finaly decided I wasn't going back to Ø land so I might as well get a new 2 letter call so in 1999 I had a new life and a new wife so I made myself a birthday present of K7DD.
-I do like those double letter calls. ;>)
+I held that call long after I moved to Arizona in 1979.
+I finaly decided I wasn't going back to Ø land so I might as well get a new 2 letter call so in 1999 I had a new life and a new wife so I made myself a birthday present of K7DD.
+I really wanted a double letter call. ;>)

 I was involved for a number of years in the Amateur TV group here in Phoenix and was the president of the club for a few years and on the board.

-Then I discovered QRP, again and I haven't been the same ever since. ;>) The local club, The AZ ScQRPions, is a great bunch.
+Then I discovered QRP, again, and I haven't been the same ever since. ;>) The local club, The AZ ScQRPions, is a great bunch.
 They reminded me what ham radio was like when I got started.
-Building, scrounging, and inovating are equal with operating and best of all it is mostly CW.
-I have been operating portable, mobile and in the field and having a good time with 5 watts, a gel cell and a wire.
+Building, scrounging, and inovating are mixed in equal parts with operating and best of all it is mostly CW.
+I have been operating portable, mobile and in the field and having a good time with 5 watts, a battery and a wire.
 After 10 years with the same HF radio I decided to make myself a present and acquired a new karmic Elecraft KX3.( You know, one with everything.} Shortly afterwards I added the KXPA100 and most recently the PX3.
 Damn nice little radio..great EARS!
 This has become my default QRP station and follows me to the great outdoors as much as possible.
 This year I added a FLEX RADIO 6300 to the station and is so nice to have the band scope.

 Over the years I have done a lot of radio.
-DXing and CW were allways my passions and I still love building and repairing AMPs but I have done Satelites, RTTY, Digital modes of all kinds, SSTV, and building antennas of all kinds.
+DXing and CW were allways my passions and I still enjoy building and repairing RF Amplifiers but I have done Satelites, RTTY, Digital modes of all kinds, SSTV, and building antennas of all kinds.
 I figured if you got board in this hobby, its your fault.
 There is just too much to keep you busy and there is always something new on the horizon.

-She started on E-Bay (Anties Closet) selling Barbie Stocking and Gloves which make me crazy watching her sew.
+She had an E-Bay store selling her hand crafted Barbie Stocking and Gloves which make me crazy watching her sew.
 Vewy Vewy tiny!
 I would be cross eyed in 20 minutes.
 Then again, she watched me build a rig with SMT parts and said the same thing.

 I retired in May 2010 from the Maricopa County Sheriff's Office where I worked for the last 25 years as a Detention Officer (guard) and spent the last 16+ working in the Psych Unit.
 Yeah, my friends say now they understand me and my hobby better when I tell them where I worked. ;>)